Sandrah01/CUSTOMER-SEGMENTATION/README.md

 # CUSTOMER-SEGMENTATION
+This Dataset contains the information about the customers like Sex, Marital status, Age, Education, Income Occupation etc. through which we can easily fit our model for better prediction.

+we are going to check the following:
+1. How the customers income influence what they buy.
+2. The category of customers.
+3. Correlation between custmers age and income.
+4. Predictive analysis.

+DATA INFORMATION:
 1. ID numerical Integer Shows a unique identificator of a customer.

 2. Sex categorical {0,1} Biological sex (gender) of a customer.
 0 = male / 1 = female